OpenStudioLabs/openstudiolabs/about.md

 ---

-Open Studio Labs is a Research & Development company contributing to Commercial Enterprise Open Source projects like Kubernetes and NodeJS.
-Cultivate reliable-trained Open Source Software engineers.

-# Summary

-Open Studio Lab (OSSLab) is a Commercial Research & Development Lab.
-Delivering highly trained Open Source Software (OSS) Engineers ready to contribute to Commercial OSS enterprises such as Automattic, Black Duck, and Red Hat.
-The four-(4) year residency program focuses on the following Open Source domains.
+Open Studio Labs is an Open Source Research & Development-as-a-Service (RDaaS)company headquartered in Durham, NC.
+Our RDaaS day-to-day focus is to add industry-requested new features, fix bugs, and address security issues to commercial OSS projects and their dependencies that impact the following:
+- Linux Foundation
+- Cloud-Native Foundation
+- OpenJS Foundation

+Our diverse team of engineers within our Engineering Residency are focussed on open source projects in the following Open Source domains.

 | Culture           | Resource                |
 | ----------------- | ----------------------- |